Apollo-Level2-Web-Dev/l2-b1-assignment-8/README.md

 - id
 - userId
-- orderedBooks → Array of book ids
+- orderedBooks → Array of Object and object contains book Id and quantity
-- status → ‘pending’/ ‘shipped’/’delivered’ → default shoulb be “pending”
+- status → ‘pending’/ ‘shipped’/’delivered’ → default should be “pending”
 - createdAt

 # Main Part:

+## API End points and Sample Data:

 ## Implement Create, Read, Update, and Delete Operations for Users Listing